-She was the first woman that I registered as being dazzlingly, amazingly beautiful.
-She also had something undefinable that made me admire her and want to understand her.
+She was the first woman that I registered as being dazzlingly, amazingly beautiful but who also had something undefinable that made me admire her and want to understand her.

 Anita’s idiosyncratic style philosophy was inspiring.
 Weirdly, we did discuss fashion, even though it’s something one doesn’t usually talk about except in passing.
 She had interesting observations about fashion and how people dressed, why things were good or not.
 It reminded me of when I used to listen to my Dad talk about painting and why something was good, and I’d think, ‘Wow, that would never have come into my mind.’
 She was like that about clothes.

-When I’m feeling a bit directionless with a new collection, I think about Anita and I immediately know where to go.
+If I’m feeling a bit directionless with a new collection, I think about Anita and I immediately know where I'm going.